 - A Cambridge University Walking tour with a Graduate.
 This tour takes you to a number of the Cambridge Colleges, and as you are led by a graduate of the university, you’ll get to learn all about what life is like when you are a student here.
 A similar tour is also available as a private tour.

 - A Cambridge University and City Highlights guide.
-Led by a qualified blue badge guide, this tour covers the highlights of the city as well as a number of the colleges, giving you a great overview of the city.
+Led by a qualified Cambridge green badge tour guide, this private tour covers the highlights of the city as well as a number of the colleges, giving you a great overview of the city.
 A similar tour is available as a group tour here.